Bariatric Surgery: Your Surgical Experience

 On the Day of Surgery

-After you arrive, you will sign any consent forms.
-On or before the day of surgery, an anesthesiologist may talk with you.
-You will be told about your anesthetics (medications to block pain), which will let you sleep through surgery.
+On or before the day of surgery, you will need to sign any consent forms, and an anesthesiologist may talk with you.
+You will be told about your anesthetics (medications to block pain), which will keep you asleep through surgery.
+If you have a CPAP or BiPAP machine for sleep apnea, bring it with you to the hospital.

 Reaching the Organs

 Your surgeon begins the surgery by making one or more incisions in your abdomen.
-For a laparoscopic procedure, several small incisions are made.
-During the procedure, surgical instruments are inserted through these small incisions and the surgeon operates by looking at the organs on a video monitor.
+For a laparoscopic procedure, several small incisions (port sites) are made.
+During the procedure, surgical instruments and a tiny camera are inserted through small tubes placed in these small incisions, and the surgeon operates by looking at the organs on a video monitor.
 For open surgery (also called laparotomy), one large incision is made.
-Before surgery, your surgeon will explain what type of incisions you may have.
+Before surgery, your surgeon will explain what type of incisions you may have .

 Just After Surgery